Andrew Wiles: Education and early life

 Wiles was born on 11 April 1953 in Cambridge, England, the son of Maurice Frank Wiles (1923–2005) and Patricia Wiles (née Mowll).
 From 1952 to 1955, his father worked as the chaplain at Ridley Hall, Cambridge, and later became the Regius Professor of Divinity at the University of Oxford.

 Wiles began his formal schooling in Nigeria, while living there as a very young boy with his parents.
 However, according to letters written by his parents, for at least the first several months after he was supposed to be attending classes, he refused to go.
-From that fact, Wiles himself concluded that he was not in his earliest years enthusiastic about spending time in academic institutions.
-He trusts the letters, though he could not remember himself a time when he did not enjoy solving mathematical problems.
-This information can be found in the first three minutes of a video interview with Wiles at the YouTube channel named "The Abel Prize".
+From that fact, Wiles himself concluded that in his earliest years, he was not enthusiastic about spending time in academic institutions.
+In an interview with Nadia Hasnaoui in 2021, he said he trusted the letters, yet he could not remember a time when he did not enjoy solving mathematical problems.

 Wiles attended King's College School, Cambridge, and The Leys School, Cambridge.
-Wiles states that he came across Fermat's Last Theorem on his way home from school when he was 10 years old.
+Wiles told WGBH-TV in 1999 that he came across Fermat's Last Theorem on his way home from school when he was 10 years old.
 He stopped at his local library where he found a book The Last Problem, by Eric Temple Bell, about the theorem.
 Fascinated by the existence of a theorem that was so easy to state that he, a ten-year-old, could understand it, but that no one had proven, he decided to be the first person to prove it.
-However, he soon realised that his knowledge was too limited, so he abandoned his childhood dream until it was brought back to his attention at the age of 33 by Ken Ribet's 1986 proof of the epsilon conjecture, which Gerhard Frey had previously linked to Fermat's famous equation.
+However, he soon realised that his knowledge was too limited, so he abandoned his childhood dream until it was brought back to his attention at the age of 33 by Ken Ribet's 1986 proof of the epsilon conjecture, which Gerhard Frey had previously linked to Fermat's equation.

-Career and research
+Early career

 In 1974, Wiles earned his bachelor's degree in mathematics at Merton College, Oxford.
 Wiles's graduate research was guided by John Coates, beginning in the summer of 1975.
 Together they worked on the arithmetic of elliptic curves with complex multiplication by the methods of Iwasawa theory.
-He further worked with Barry Mazur on the main conjecture of Iwasawa theory over the rational numbers, and soon afterward, he generalized this result to totally real fields.
+He further worked with Barry Mazur on the main conjecture of Iwasawa theory over the rational numbers, and soon afterward, he generalised this result to totally real fields.

 In 1980, Wiles earned a PhD while at Clare College, Cambridge.
 After a stay at the Institute for Advanced Study in Princeton, New Jersey, in 1981, Wiles became a Professor of Mathematics at Princeton University.